 5. Preparing to Stain (Optional)

 Next, wipe down your walls to avoid any debris from falling.
-Once this step is complete, wait about 24 hours for the floor to be fully dry before you begin to stain.
+Once this step is complete, wait 24 hours for the floor to fully dry before the stain.

 6. Stain the Floor (Optional)

-If you’re looking to change the color of the wood, then follow the steps below on how to apply the stain properly.
+If you want to change the color of the wood, follow the steps below on how to apply the stain properly.
 If not, skip to the next step.
-You will also want to ensure that the area is ventilated while performing this step, as the stain can release harmful vapors.
+You will also want to ensure the area is ventilated while performing this step, as the stain can release harmful vapors.

-First, pick a color of an oil-based stain of your choice.
-Then grab a staining sponge or a bristle brush, dip it into the stain, and squeeze out the extra liquid.
-Your starting point should be the furthest corner away from the exit, so you won’t step on the stain as you work your way towards it.
-When applying the stain, make sure to brush against the direction of the grain to help fill in deeper pores and avoid letting any extra stain dry on the floor by wiping it away.
+First, pick the color of an oil-based stain of your choice.
+Then, grab a staining sponge or a bristle brush, dip it into the stain, and squeeze out the extra liquid.
+Your starting point should be the furthest corner away from the exit so you will not step on the stain as you work towards it.
+When applying the stain, brush against the direction of the grain to help fill in deeper pores and avoid letting any extra stain dry on the floor by wiping it away.
 Once you have stained the floor, let it dry for 24 hours.
-After it has dried, you may have to do a second coat (or more) to have the right color.
+After it has dried, you may have to do a second coat (or more) for the right color.

 7. Apply the Wood Finish

 The last step for your new hardwood floor is applying the sealer.
 Doing so will protect your floor and make it more durable.
-It will also add a nice gloss to your hardwood floor.
+It will also add an excellent gloss to your hardwood floor.

 One of the more commonly used types is polyurethane.
-Polyurethane has the option of water-based or oil-based.
-Since it lays on the top of the hardwood, it provides excellent protection from water and other possible impact damages.
+Polyurethane can be water-based or oil-based.
+Since it lays on top of the hardwood, it provides excellent protection from water and other damage caused by impact.

-Once again, before you start, make sure that your room is ventilated and that the floor is clean.
-Then, grab your sealer and begin applying it using a sponge roller along the grain and then across it, overlapping each previous pass.
+Once again, ensure your room is ventilated and the floor clean before starting.
+Then, apply your sealer using a sponge roller along and across the grain, overlapping each previous pass.
 You may want to use your bristle brush along the edges for the best finish.
-Once you’re done with that, you’ll have to wait about 3 hours before applying another coat by repeating the same steps.
+Once you finish that, you must wait about 3 hours before applying another coat by repeating the same steps.

-Now that you’ve finished your new hardwood floor, it’s important to wait about one day before walking on the floor and three days before putting your furniture back.
+Now that you have finished your new hardwood floor it is essential to wait about one day before walking on the floor and three days before putting your furniture back.

 Other D.I.Y.
 Flooring Guides